Hong Kong Diploma of Secondary Education: Impact on schools

 One notable impact on schools in Hong Kong is the discontinued need for sixth form colleges due to the cancellation of HKALE and upper sixth.
 Nevertheless, some of these colleges, such as PLK Vicwood KT Chong Sixth Form College, remain in operation as senior secondary schools.

 Criticism

 Unbalanced focus

-The HKDSE is criticized for placing too much emphasis on the four core subjects, causing some students to neglect the elective subjects.
+The HKDSE is criticised for placing too much emphasis on the four core subjects, causing some students to neglect the elective subjects.
 Tsui Lap-chee, then president of the University of Hong Kong at the introduction of HKDSE, commented: "The Education Bureau demands universities [to screen pupils by] setting the so-called 3322 as minimum entry requirement for undergraduate programmes — aka a minimal of grade 3 in Chinese and English Languages, and a minimal of grade 2 in Mathematics and Liberal Studies.
 [It is] insufficient for studying in universities."
 He proposed a minimal grade requirement for two elective subjects, which the Education Bureau rejected.
 He also mentioned that many students do not study the optional extended modules for Mathematics, leaving them lacking the advanced mathematics knowledge needed for science and engineering studies; it is very difficult for them to make this up in their undergraduate courses.